MicrosoftDocs/defender-docs/defender-endpoint/mdav-scan-best-practices.md

 ### Full scans

-- Running a full scan once after you have just enabled or installed Microsoft Defender Antivirus can be useful to scan systems to detect existing threats.
+- Running a full scan once after you have enabled or installed Microsoft Defender Antivirus can be useful to scan systems to detect existing threats.

-- We recommend configuring scan policies based on device type and role, e.g., SQL Server Collection, IIS Server Collection, Restricted Workstation Collection, Standard Workstation Collection.
+- We recommend configuring scan policies based on device type and role, for example, SQL Server Collection, IIS Server Collection, Restricted Workstation Collection, Standard Workstation Collection.

 - Avoid using domain controllers in a file server role.
 This lowers AV scanning activities on file shares and minimizes performance overhead.

 - Microsoft Defender Antivirus has the file hash computation feature that computes file hashes for every executable file that is scanned if it wasn’t previously computed.
-This will have a performance cost especially when copying large files from a network share.
+This has a performance cost especially when copying large files from a network share.
 See configure File Hash Computation to learn more about the impact on indicators.

 - The full scan performance can be impacted by CPU throttling.
 Our recommendation is to leave CPU limit settings at the default.